ivankovic/homepage/content/marko/blog/llms-are-not-human.en.md

     perfectly every time?** - Developers write a lot of automated tests that AI can just replace[^2], do we still need to write those?
 And if not, do we need to write some other tests now?

+And then there is the following meta-question:

+1.  **Which parts of the codebase will be *shared* between the human and the LLM, which will be human only and which will be LLM only?** - The shared parts of the codebase obviously being the most interesting ones because there the two sets of limits interact the most.

 ## A New Era of Software Engineering